cara-tm/JSON-Feed/README.md

 `<txp::config />` is a form created to store some global TXP variables (this template uses only one: `<txp:variable name="blog_pages" />` in order to set your blog (articles) section name.

+## Usage

 Create a page named `rss-feed` and copy/past the entire template in it.
 Attach this page to a `rss-feed` section.
 Done!

+## Acknowledgements

+Special thanks to Oleg (Core Dev) who show me how to escape the author's link in a JSON format.